rakshitha123/StableForecasting_A/README.md

 ## Executing the Interpolation Experiments
 After obtaining the base model forecasts, you can directly execute the interpolation experiments using the functions implemented in
 ./utils/interpolate.R script.
-Each function takes three parameters: path (file path of the base model forecasts), file_name (output file name) and w_s (a vector of numerical values to be used as w_s during interpolation).
+Each function takes seven parameters: path (file path of the base model forecasts), file_name (output file name), w_s (a vector of numerical values to be used as w_s during interpolation), input_file_name (file name of the dataset), forecast_horizon (number of required forecasts for each origin), num_origins (number of origins) and seasonality (for MASE and RMSSE calculations).
-The interpolation experiments of PR and LightGBM models are written in ./experiments/other_model_experiments.R.
+The interpolation experiments of PR, LightGBM, ETS and ARIMA models are written in ./experiments/other_model_experiments.R.
 The interpolation experiments of N-BEATS model are written in ./experiments/nbeats_experiments.R.
 The forecasts, accuracy metrics and stability metrics of the framework will be stored in "./results/forecasts", "./results/errors" and "./results/errors/stability" folders, respectively.